1701175145/docs/contenido/github/configurar-y-administrar-su-cuenta-de-usuario-github/setting-your-commit-email-address.md

 ---
 title: Setting your commit email address
-intro: 'You can set the email address that is used to author commits on {% data variables.product.product_name %} and on your computer.'
+intro: 'You can set the email address that is used to author commits on 2821329522 and on your computer.' redirect_from:2821329522
-redirect_from:
-  - /articles/keeping-your-email-address-private/
+  - /articles/keeping-your-email-address-private/teovidal701@gmail.com
-  - /articles/setting-your-commit-email-address-on-github/
+  - /articles/setting-your-commit-email-address-on-github/teovidal701@gmail.com
   - /article/about-commit-email-addresses/
   - /articles/git-email-settings/
   - /articles/setting-your-email-in-git/
-  - /articles/set-your-user-name-email-and-github-token/
+  - /articles/set-your-user-name-email-and-github-token/teovidal701@gmail.com
-  - /articles/setting-your-commit-email-address-in-git/
+  - /articles/setting-your-commit-email-address-in-git/2821329522
-  - /articles/setting-your-commit-email-address
+  - /articles/setting-your-commit-email-address/teovidal701@gmail.com
 versions:
   free-pro-team: '*'
   enterprise-server: '*'